 But college graduation rates are misleading!

-Then you have voices in the media from experts who claim that graduation rates are misleading.
+Then you have voices in the media from experts who claim that college graduation rates are misleading.
 The reasons include:

 - They don’t actually measure the value of the degree.